dotnet/maui/src/Essentials/src/nugetreadme.txt

-## Xamarin.Essentials
+## Microsoft.Maui.Essentials

-Thank you for installing Xamarin.Essentials, be sure to read through our full documentation at: https://aka.ms/xamarinessentials
+Thank you for installing Microsoft.Maui.Essentials, be sure to read through our full documentation at: https://aka.ms/xamarinessentials

 ## Setup

-Ensure that you install Xamarin.Essentials into all of your projects.
+Ensure that you install Microsoft.Maui.Essentials into all of your projects.

 For Android projects there is a small amount of setup needed to handle permissions.
 Please follow our short guide at: https://aka.ms/essentials-getstarted